-NASD Regulation also wishes to clarify that under Rule 1013(b)(4), the applicant and the staff may agree to hold the membership interview at the applicant's place of business.
+NASD Regulation also wishes to clarify that under Rule 1013(b)(4), the Applicant and the staff may agree to hold the membership interview at the Applicant's place of business.

-Rule 1013 is amended by adding new subparagraph (b)(5) to require applicants to provide updated financial information at the time of their membership interview.
+Rule 1013 is amended by adding new subparagraph (b)(5) to require Applicants to provide updated financial information at the time of their membership interview.

-NASD Regulation proposes few

-changes with respect to the standards for admission.
+NASD Regulation proposes few changes with respect to the standards for admission.
 NASD Regulation proposes a new standard with respect to business continuity, as described above.
-NASD Regulation also proposes that the applicant's supervisory procedures specifically must include procedures to ensure proper registrations are obtained by the firm.
+NASD Regulation also proposes that the Applicant's supervisory procedures must specifically include procedures to ensure proper registrations are obtained by the firm.
 All other changes to the standards for admission are conforming changes.

 NASD Regulation also considered the requirement of Rule 1014(a)(9)(C) that prospective supervisors have at least one year of direct experience or at least two years of related experience in the subject area to be supervised.
-NASD Regulation believes that this requirement should continue to be imposed and has published interpretive guidance on this subject in How To Become A Member, which is available online at www.nasdr.com/4700_appendix_b. htm.
+NASD Regulation believes that this requirement should continue to be imposed and has published interpretive guidance on this subject in How To Become A Member, which is available at www.nasdr.com/4700\appendix\b.htm.
 NASD Regulation does not believe that supervisory experience requirements should be increased.

 Rule 1014(c), which concerns the submission of membership agreements, is amended by deleting the requirement that any member with a membership agreement obtain approval from NASD Regulation of any change in business outside the terms of the agreement.
 NASD Regulation believes that this provision is too restrictive, particularly for firms with no disciplinary history.
-The provision also puts members with a membership agreement at a disadvantage vis-à-vis members that do not have a membership agreement.3 Therefore, this provision is deleted.

-When the proposed rules become effective, to ensure that members are treated equally, NASD Regulation will permit members that are eligible for the safe harbor to use it, even if their membership agreement includes a requirement to obtain approval from NASD Regulation of any change in business outside the terms of the agreement.
+The provision also puts members with a membership agreement at a disadvantage vis-à-vis members that do not have a membership agreement.
+Therefore, this provision is deleted.
+When the proposed rule change becomes effective, to ensure that members are treated equally, NASD Regulation will permit members that are eligible for the safe harbor to use it, even if their membership agreement includes a general requirement to obtain approval from NASD Regulation of any change in business outside the terms of the agreement.
 When NASD Regulation examines a member, it will update the membership agreement to reflect the new rule.
+As part of the proposed rule change, paragraphs 1014(c) and (d) also are reordered for ease of reading.